shumwaymark/sentinelcam/README.rst

 Two key enhancements provide the essential wiring to make this possible.
 Log and image publishing over ZeroMQ and imageZMQ respectively.

-Image publishing has a twofold benefit.
+  *Image publishing has a twofold benefit*

 - Image capture from another node can be quickly initiated by an event in progress.
 - A live stream can simultaneously feed one or more monitors for on-demand real time display.